rajhazarika85/codingchallenge/README.md

 ## Dataset
-Dataset can be download here (https://archive.ics.uci.edu/ml/datasets/Online+Retail).
+Dataset can be download [here](https://archive.ics.uci.edu/ml/datasets/Online+Retail).
 The dataset contains sales transaction occurred between 01/12/2010 and 09/12/2011 of a UK based online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 - **InvoiceNo**: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.